Miracle: Letters to the President

 Miracle: Letters to the President is a 2021 South Korean romantic drama film directed and co-written by Lee Jang-hoon for Blossom Pictures.
-Starring Park Jeong-min, Lee Sung-min, Im Yoon-ah, and Lee Soo-kyung, the film is based on a true story of a high school mathematics genius Joon-kyeong.
+Starring Park Jeong-min, Lee Sung-min, Lim Yoona, and Lee Soo-kyung, the film is based on a true story of a high school mathematics genius Joon-kyeong.
 Set in the 1980s in a remote township of North Gyeongsang Province, it tells the story of establishing a simple, privately owned train station.

 The film was released theatrically on September 15, 2021, coinciding with Chuseok festival holidays.

 Premise

 This fictionalized film is based on the true story of a family in the 1980s living in a roadless remote area of North Gyeongsang Province.

 Tae-yoon, an engineer, has as his life goal setting up a train station in his village, which has tracks but no station.
 His son Joon-gyeong is a high school math prodigy.
 He works with his girlfriend Ra-hee, his older sister Bo-gyeong and the village residents to establish in 1988 a small train station that is privately owned and the first of its kind.